silwandeva/STEPIN-EMPLOYEE-MANAGEMENT/README.md

 ## What:

-An updaet,add,delete,and view the employee details.
+An update,add,delete,and view the employee details.

 ## When: